South Los Angeles: 1800s-1920s

+"In 1905...James Furlong subdivided...The Furlong Tract, Los Angeles County's first real African American community...bounded by Long Beach Avenue and Alameda Street, 50th and 55th Streets...now the Central Alameda neighborhood..."

+Florence O'Brien was a resident of The Furlong Tract.

+Inglewood, South Central Los Angeles, trace back to the beginning of the 20th Century.

+1920s-1940s

 Until the 1920s, the South Los Angeles neighborhood of West Adams was one of the most desirable areas of the City.
 As the wealthy were building stately mansions in West Adams and Jefferson Park, the White working class was establishing itself in Crenshaw and Hyde Park.
 Affluent blacks gradually moved into West Adams and Jefferson Park.
 As construction along the Wilshire Boulevard corridor gradually increased in the 1920s, the development of the city was drawn west of downtown and away from South Los Angeles.